AdamMarsden/css-cheat-sheet/CONTRIBUTING.md

 If you have an idea or bug to report about the [pretty version of CSS Cheat Sheet](http://adam-marsden.co.uk/css-cheat-sheet) please add the label "**Pretty CSSCS**" to your issue.

-All additions to the CSS Cheet Sheet here on GitHub will be reproduced on the [pretty version of CSS Cheat Sheet.](http://adam-marsden.co.uk/css-cheat-sheet)
+All additions to the CSS Cheat Sheet here on GitHub will be reproduced on the [pretty version of CSS Cheat Sheet.](http://adam-marsden.co.uk/css-cheat-sheet)

 If your issue doesn't come under these labels go ahead and post it anyway, it all helps to improve CSS Cheat Sheet.